 That colony is labeled ‘Aylon’s Land’ (Tierra de Aylon) in honor of its founder, but the colony’s real name was San Miguel de Guadalupe.

-It was established in 1526 in present-day South Carolina.
+It was established in 1526 in what now is South Carolina.

-Other places in North America are labeled ‘Lands of Garay’, ‘Lands of Esteva Gomez,’ or ‘Land of Labrador‘ after the Spanish and Portuguese captains that explored them.
+Other places in North America are labeled ‘Lands of Garay’, ‘Lands of Esteva Gomez,’ and ‘Land of Labrador‘ after the Spanish and Portuguese captains that explored them.

 So the maps of other countries won’t have this degree of accuracy about the geography of the Americas in decades -or in some cases centuries- to come.